Dana94/2019-website/blog/2019-06-23-styling-in-vuejs.md

     <li v-for="i in 5" :key="i.id" :class="{active: i % 2 == 0}">{{i}}</li>
   </ul>
 ```
-In case you don't know the `%` symbol, it's called the "remainder" or "modulo" operator.
-It's checking if `i` divides by 2 evenly (or equals to 0), which will recognize `i` as even or not.
+> In case you don't know the `%` symbol, it's called the "remainder" or "modulo" operator.
+It's checking if `i` divides by 2 evenly (or equals to 0), which will recognize `i` as even or odd.

 Of course you can use data to assign a boolean for the class.
 ```html